 At Thornton Primary School, we ensure that our curriculum is engaging and motivates children to learn.
 We firmly believe that children should come to school excited about what they might discover and must be provided with opportunities to develop a love of learning.

-Each new History, Geography and Science unit the children learn about begin with the 'Big Questions'.
+All subjects have a high importance and value in our school.
+In Key Stage 1 and 2, each new History, Geography and Science unit the children learn about begin with the 'Big Questions'.
 The children decide on these questions which are then used as a stimulus for their learning.
-As the unit of work progresses, the children update their own knowledge and vocabulary organisers so that they can regularly refer to them and help ensure they remember key information.
+As the unit of work progresses, the children update their own knowledge and vocabulary organisers; regularly refering to them to help ensure they remember key information.

 We believe that it is vital that the children at our school have the opportunity to develop good subject knowledge across all areas of the curriculum and do everything we can to ensure that a wide range of learning opportunities are available for all children.
 Learning should be memorable which is why we aim to provide all children with a wide range of experiences that relate to what they are learning about, both inside and outside of the classroom.
 Memorable learning, which is constantly discussed and referred to, ensures children learn more and remember more.
 Developing children’s knowledge and skills sequentially ensures that each week/term/year, a child is provided with the opportunity to build on what they know and understand.
 All children, no matter what their prior learning, are challenged to achieve their best in all subjects and provided with the knowledge and skills they need to move on to the next stage of their learning.